 Bustling, busy and ever humming with the constant buzz of city life, London is a city which is ever changing and always worth a visit.
 Here’s your ultimate guide and complete itinerary for spending three days in London, including travel tips, hacks, and things to know before you go!

-Day 1: Get a feel for the city
+Day 1 in London: Get a feel for the city

 Day one of your three days in London is your crash course to life in the UK and it’s all about getting up to speed on those ‘must-see iconic’ London attractions.
 Much of the day will be spent wandering around Westminster, admiring the Houses of Parliament and catching an up-close and personal view of the London Eye.